Request Information

 18 Total Credit Hours | 18 Total Credit Hours |

 This program includes a series of courses that correlate to the respective content and competencies of the specified certification exams offered by CompTIA¹.
-These credentials can serve as independent validation of the knowledge and skills required to be successful in the various information technology (IT) computer user support, IT security, and networking.
+These credentials can serve as independent validation of the knowledge and skills required to be successful in the various information technology (IT) fields.

 CompTIA A+ Certification1 |